 I have served as a member of the Government’s Labour Market Council and the Advisory Group on Tax and Social Welfare for the Minister of Social Protection.
 I was a member of the CSO’s High Level Consultative Group on the reporting of the National Accounts in 2016.
 This was established to propose new national accounting metrics and was chaired by Central Bank Governor Philip Lane.
 In 2015, I took a year out to work for the Labour Party in Government to head up the development of the party’s general election manifesto.

-My current work mainly covers macroeconomic and fiscal policy, labour market and economic regulatory issues.
+Prior to be being elected a senator, I was SIPTU’s Head of Equality and Policy.
+My work mainly covered macroeconomic and fiscal policy, labour market and economic regulatory issues.
 I also have a special interest in housing and health policy.

-I have spoken at a host of national and international conferences, debates and seminars and press conferences hosted by trade union and public policy organisations such as the European Commission, the ICTU, ETUC, GMB, NERI, the World Bank, Magill Summer School, Oireachtas committees and at Irish Government events during its hosting of the Presidency of the EU amongst others, on issues such as the Irish economy, the European financial crisis, Public services, the impact of EU fiscal rules and the wider European debt crisis.
+I have spoken at a host of national and international conferences, debates and seminars and press conferences hosted by trade union and public policy organisations such as the European Commission, Women in Tech, the ICTU, ETUC, GMB, NERI, the World Bank, Magill Summer School, Oireachtas committees and at Irish Government events during its hosting of the Presidency of the EU amongst others, on issues such as the Irish economy, the gender pay gap, public services and the European economic and political crisis.